ninell-oldenburg/ai-risk-data/README.md

 Users who deleted their account are also classified as "unknown".
 Users with ambiguously gendered names such as Logan or Kim unless they have more than five posts and self-identified gender noted anywhere.

 We are well aware that this classification is still noisy from different aspects.
 People may change their gender and still have their old username.
 Different cultures may use a female or multi-gender name as male one and vice versa.
 People may have been referred to by others using the wrong gender assumptions and didn't raise the issue for several reasons.
 However, we think these are reasonable levels of noise and accept them in sake for this classification.

+## Links

+We extracted all links in the posts unless it is a linkpost (a post that only contains one link to another website).
+You can use the links for e.g. a citation graph analysis.